yinaS1234/Deep-Learning-Stock-Price-Prediction/README.md

 # Stock Price Prediction Using Deep Learning 📈🧠

-This research leverages deep learning to predict stock prices across 100 S&P 100 stocks, evaluating models like LSTM, CNN, and RNN.
+This research leverages deep learning to predict stock prices across 100 S&P 100 stocks, evaluating models like LSTM, CNN, RNN and CNN_LSTM.
 What makes this project unique is its dual focus: identifying the most accurate model and determining which model is better at generating Alpha excess returns, providing actionable insights for trading strategies

 ## Presentation
 Below are the key slides summarizing the findings and approach: